 XTAL - Macromolecular Crystallography

-- Mechanistic studies and identification of ligands, at atomic level (metalloenzymes, in particular those containing Mo and Fe centers)
+- Mechanistic studies (metalloenzymes, in particular those containing Mo, W and Fe centers, with impact on health and on the environment);

 - “Glycan-human microbiome interaction: glycan diversity and recognition in the human gut with impact on health and nutrition”, FCT-MCTES, Total funding: €234,280, Unit funding: € 176,405 + € 15,625 (NZYTech) , Maria Angelina de Sá Palma (PI).